Please refer to the 2025 NZ Mixed Championship Draw for full rules and competition information.

 Last Stone Draws (LSD) and Draw Shot Challenge (DSC)

-- Each team is to deliver draw shots, the first clockwise and the second counter-clockwise.
+- Each team is to deliver draw shots, the first clockwise and the second counter-clockwise by the opposite gender.

 - The LSD will decide which team has hammer on the first end.